• Skip to primary navigation

 Jump to Recipe Video

-Chewy rice noodles stir fried with juicy chicken, Chinese broccoli, garlic, and red chili in a savory sauce.
-These quick and easy pad see ew noodles are ready in 20 minutes with simple ingredients.
+Chewy rice noodles stir fried with tender chicken, eggs, Chinese broccoli and garlic in a savory and slightly sweet sauce.
+This quick and easy pad see ew is ready in 20-minutes.
+A great main dish or meal made of simple ingredients!

 Jump to: